Aatmaj-Zephyr/ANN4j/Quick Tour.md

+---
+order: 100
+icon: rocket
+tags: [guide]
+---
 #### Setting parameters

 The model parameters can be set using the `parameter` class.
 The number of neurons in each layer of the network needs to be set.
 After that the learning rate for weights and bias needs to be set.
-The batch size for mini-batch propogation algorithm needs to be set.
-For stochiastic gradient descent, it must be set to 1.
+The batch size for mini-batch propagation algorithm needs to be set.
+For stochastic gradient descent, it must be set to 1.
 For batch gradient descent, it must be set to the batchsize.
 The current options for rectification functions are sigmoid function, relu, leaky relu, tanh and softplus.
 Custom rectification functions are currently not supported, but can be configured using source code.
-(More information related to this can be found in the parameter class code.
+(More information related to this can be found in the parameter class code)

 ```java